TeamLinux01/tailscale-caddy-dns/README.md

 	"tagOwners": {
 		"tag:apps": ["group:apps"],
 	},
-...
 ```

 Groups aren't required, but nice if you want to apply other Access Control Lists to them.

-https://login.tailscale.com/admin/settings/keys Generate an auth key.
+https://login.tailscale.com/admin/settings/keys Generate an Auth key.
 I like to make it re-usable and add a tag, so the container machines don't expire and can be added easily.

 ---